jetseoo/Students-accounting/README.md

-# Students table App
+# Students accounting app

-\- is a SPA with a table displaying info about students given as an incoming array.
+This app provides an opprtunity to store and manage content on a webpage.

+## Technologies
+- Javascript
+- Bootstrap 5.1.3

+## Usage
+This app allows you to:
-You can add new student to table, sort them by clicking on the table headings and apply multiple filters
+- add new content to table using a form
+- sort table by clicking on the column headings

-Fully built on JavaScript
+- apply multiple filters at the same time